danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	GO
 	```

-1. Get the minimum and maximum value in the unpartitioined table for the partition colum
+1. Get the minimum and maximum value in the unpartitioned table for the partition column

    ```sql
 	SELECT min(OrderDate) as min_orderdate